yoyowallet/django-cryptography/docs/fields.rst

       This is an optional argument.

       The amount of time in seconds that a value can be stored for.
-If the :attr:`~ttl` of the data has passed it will become unreadable.
+If the :attr:`~ttl` of the data has passed, it will become unreadable.
-      Instead returning an :class:`~Expired` object.
+      The expired value will return an :class:`~Expired` object.

 Constants